I have another great headboard project for you today, a distressed chalkboard coat rack.

 If you missed last week’s small black shelf made with these cute little legs, you should click that link and check it out.

-I love using my Homeright Finish Max to paint several projects at a time, especially when I’m doing the primer.
+I love using my Homeright Finish Max to paint several projects at a time.
 I’ll have days that I do a white (polished pearl) basecoat, but this day was a Beluga day.

 Here are tandem headboard projects.
 One for today’s project, and the other was used to make a Chalkboard Coffee Cup Rack.

-I cut a 1×4 to size and used my handy kreg multi-mark to make sure the shelf is centered on top of the headboard.
+I cut a 1x4 to size and used my handy kreg multi-mark to make sure the shelf is centered on top of the headboard.

 I secured the shelf with a wood screw.

-Initially I wasn’t going to put a shelf, but now that I added it, I needed to do a quick coat of flat beluga.
-Because the pine board is new, I used the flat paint out of the can instead of mixing up the chalky paint.
+Initially I wasn’t going to add a shelf.
+But now that I added it, I needed to do a quick coat of flat beluga.
+Because the pine board is new,it was not necessary to use the chalky paint primer.
 I love using these cheap chip brushes because they clean up so quick and easy.
 The older they get the better they work.

 I used some whitewash mixture (polished pearl watered down) with a chip brush to do a dry brush technique on the headboard and shelf.
 Then it was ready for some chalkboard paint.